palladius/gcp-cheatsheets/README.md

 Anything GCP related pertains here.
 Feel free to drop me a PR to add stuff.
 And rather than copying from other resources, better to link them.

-## Conventions
+## Naming Conventions

 * Filename should follow the name of the command line you're going to use (`kubectl`, `docker` , ...).
-* Since the default is `gcloud` - everything else willl follow the product name.
-Note, I might rename in the future based on eityhe gcloud subcommand (then I'll create a dir).
-Let's see how this evolves, and how much confusion arises.
+* Most commands revolve around gcloud.
+There's a directory for you.
+Every gcloud subcommands (say gcloud compute) is under the gcloud directory with the name of the second worg (eg, compute.md).
-* Avoid pleonasms:
+* Avoid Pleonasms (Google, Cloud, GCP).
-  * if name contains Google, remove it as obvious (Google compute Engine -> Compute Engine)
-  * if name contains Cloud, also remove it (Google Cloud Functions -> Functions )

 ## Additional resources

 These are much better than mine - come back when you've fagocitated them: